 You are currently at a stage where your organization might need to analyze your data on Intercom to unearth invaluable patterns and insights from your customers’ interactions data.
 You have chosen to set up a Snowflake Data Warehouse to house your Intercom data (and possibly, data from a lot of other sources as well).
 If you want to learn about the methods to move data from Intercom to Snowflake, you have landed on the right post.

-This blog aims at helping you discover the means to easily load data from Intercom to Snowflake.
+This blog aims to help you discover the means to load data from Intercom to Snowflake easily.
 First, the article will introduce you to Snowflake and Intercom and explain their key features.
-Afterwards, it will discuss the two methods for connecting Intercom to Snowflake.
-Read along to learn about the methods of loading data from Intercom to Snowflake.
+Afterwards, it will discuss the two methods for connecting the two.

 Prerequisites